 The registration comprises of a number of procedures which allow a certification authority - prior to issuing a certificate for qualified electronic signature or seal to a subscriber - to gather authenticated data concerning a given entity or identifying this entity.
 Confirmation of these data requires contact with a registration authority, a notary or other authorized person confirming identity (in accordance with art.
-24.1 of elDAS Regulation).
+24.1 of eIDAS Regulation).
 In addition to the Distinguished Name (see chapter 3.1.2), the subscriber is required to provide in the registration form the following information, which will enable the unambiguous identification of the subscriber, including:

 - citizenship,

-- the ID card or passport number and date of expiry,
+- identity document number and date of expiry,

 - place and date of birth,

 - contact details.